Why you’ll love this quick carne asada marinade and recipe

 - Don’t overcook it – Overcooked skirt or flank steak will get tough and chewy.

-- Let it rest – Allow the steak to rest on a cutting board for at least 5 minutes after cooking.
+- Let it rest – Allow the steak to rest on a cutting board for 10 minutes after cooking.
 If you cut into it too soon, you will lose all the tasty juices.

 - Cut against the grain – For the most tender pieces, cut the steak against the grain.
 If desired, you can then cut the steak again into small chunks.